dfe-analytical-services/sage-summariser-xgov/README.md

 * Search papers by themes
 * Consult summaries (i.e. example sentences that are representative of the overall content)
 * Upload and process papers stored on their local machine (these are not added to the database and are available to the user for the duration of their current session only)

-## Updating process
-Currently the summariser checks for new publications on a weekly basis (on Tuesdays).
-This means new content may not be immediately picked up as it is published.
-While daily updates would have been preferable, this was a trade-off we had to make because of Github's limitations in terms of data storage.

 ## Machine Learning
 The app uses topic modelling to automatically generate theme labels for each paper.
 Example sentences are selected using extractive summarising relying